 Just trying to avoid the heat –or boredom?
 Both movie theaters and video rentals count toward Citi’s entertainment category.
 U.S. Bank’s Cash+ card, meanwhile, allows you to select two 5 percent categories each quarter, one of which is movie theaters.

 Hosting grill-outs and garden parties?
 Consider cards that give you a kick-back on the stores where you’ll be buying food and paper plates.
 Big-box stores like Target and Wal-Mart have their own store-only and co-branded credit cards that offer extra rewards in their stores.
 You might need to bring out the bigger guns for large gatherings like graduation parties, though, so keep Sam’s Club and Costco credit cards in mind, especially if you’re already a member of those warehouse clubs.
-If you need greater flexibility, consider cards that have groceries as a permanent bonus category, like the Sallie Mae credit card (which gives you 5 percent cash back on the first $250 you spend per month on groceries) and the Blue Cash cards from American Express (a CreditCardForum advertising partner).
+If you need greater flexibility, consider cards that have groceries as a permanent bonus category, like the Sallie Mae credit card (which gives you 5 percent cash back on the first $250 you spend per month on groceries) and the Blue Cash cards from American Express (a CreditCardForum advertising partner), which offer elevated cash back at U.S. supermarkets.

 2. Take advantage of access to special events